LafayetteCollegeLibraries/spot/README.md

 Startup will run a disposable service, called `db_migrate` which will initialize and seed the application and test databases, as well as create system defaults and the specified `DEV_ADMIN_USERS`.

-### Sidekiq Environment

-For adding custom environment variables to the Sidekiq service, add a `development.local.sidekiq.env` file to the root of the repository.
-This will be used by Docker Compose, and prioritized over `development.local.env` if it exists.

 [Apache Solr]: https://solr.apache.org/